 Members can earn credit towards a variety of Toastmasters awards:

-- One member can earn credit towards their Advanced Leader Silver (ALS) as the Speechcraft coordinator
+- Only one member can earn credit towards their Advanced Communicator Gold (ACG) as the Speechcraft coordinator.

-- One member can earn credit towards their Advanced Leader Silver (ALS) by conducting the Evaluation Course
+- A member can earn credit towards their Advanced Leader Bronze (ALB) by conducting a presentation from The Leadership Excellence Series.

-- Additional members can earn credit towards their Advanced Communicator Bronze (ACB), Silver (ACS) or Gold (ACG) by conducting a Better Speaker Series module to Speechcraft students.
+- A member can earn credit towards their Advanced Communicator Silver (ACS) by conducting a presentation from The Better Speaker Series.

 The Speechcraft program can be conducted in four, six or eight sessions.
 Conducting a Speechcraft inside the club setting makes it easier for participants to become members and conducting a Speechcraft outside the club setting can lead to the formation of a new Toastmasters club.
 There is a nominal fee for non-members which covers the cost of materials for the workshop as well as an initial membership in Toastmasters.